NeuroDude64/GenomeUncovered/README.md

 Why did I add this program to GitHub?
 I am hoping you might improve this software and use it to teach students about bioinformatics.
 By adding my code here I have more potential of my application, modified or not, getting into the hands of a high school student and introducing them to bioinformatics.
 That would be a win for me.

+main.py is the starting code to start the application menu.py is the starting window of the application coreConcepts.py is a window showing the biology concepts that will be discussed during the main application Preview.py is a preview of what you will see in the main window of the application bio_ide_v2.py is the main application window.
+It looks and acts like a python IDE that is run locally on your computer

 If you are a teacher or student acessing this application here is the ReadMe for the application:
 _________________________________________
 Genome Uncovered